 Meridian Audio did a very good job tuning these earphones for the audio enthusiast.
-More casual consumers accustomed to bass-heavy sound signatures won’t be pleased with what may be miscategorized as “non-existent bass,” when in reality, the bass notes are accurately rendered.
 The problem is that we consumers are trained to consider a 5-15dB bass emphasis normal, so when we encounter accurately reproduced low notes, our brains perceive it as woefully inaccurate.
-All this is to say, the LG TONE Free HBS-FN6 sound very good and handle a variety of music well; though, clarity isn’t quite as good as a $169 price tag may suggest.
+All this is to say, the LG TONE Free HBS-FN6 sound very good and handle a variety of music well; though, clarity isn’t quite as good as the price tag may suggest.

 Related: How to read charts

 The sub-bass emphasis barely hits the threshold of perceptibility, but affects that tangible oomph we so enjoy in pop and hip-hop genres.
-A more significant bump around 1kHz brings out vocal and instrumental resonances, making it easier for us to perceive detail.
-That dip from 1.5-10kHz: don’t worry, because it’s a very common feature of headphones and earphones to combat unwanted harmonic resonances within your ear canals.
-These notes can be irritating to the human brain, and are sometimes amplified when a proper seal is created, something these buds are very good at forming.
+The midrange brings out vocal and instrumental parts, making it easier for us to perceive detail.

 Passive isolation is good and can be attributed to the angled nozzles and malleable ear tip material.
 It never took effort to get a good fit with these earbuds; it just happened, every time.
 If the pre-installed medium ear tips don’t work for you, try out the alternatives.
 Doing so is well worth it because it improves audio quality and can even protect your hearing: you’re less likely to increase the volume to dangerous levels if the ear tips create an effective barrier between you and the outside world.